13. Prophecies Fulfilling - Revelation Chapter Seventeen - The Present Prophetic Age

 • The 'Man of Lawlessness' (Pauls' second letter to the Thessalonians, Chapter 2).
 He has previously been identified as John of Gischala.
 Gischala provoked a fight between the Jews and the Romans (AD70), and the Jews lost.
 In the same way the woman on the beast wages war against Christ and loses (Revelation 17:14).

-• In Philippians 1:28 states that the adversaries of the gospel will go to perdition.
+• Philippians 1:28 states that the adversaries of the gospel will go to perdition.
 'Scarlet' is the colour of the blood of the saints, implying persecution of those who follow Christ.
 This is also matched in the description of the whore and the beast in Revelation 17:6.

 • Hebrews 10:39 speaks of those who have heard the gospel but rejected it.
 This corresponds to the beast being full of blasphemous names.
 This parallel suggests that the final king may be an apostate, or an anti-Christ.

-• 2 Peter 5:7 speaks of those who reject the possibility of a coming judgement.
-This is expounded upon later in Revelation 18:7 where the whore never sees herself as being a 'widow' i.e., never facing loss.
+• 2 Peter 5:7 speaks of those who reject the possibility of a coming judgement by God.
+The false prophets had the same message.
+This is expounded upon later in Revelation 18:7 where the whore never sees herself as being a 'widow' i.e., never facing loss or 'judgement'.
 This implies that the final king and his 'beast' do not contemplate ever coming to an end.
-They too go into 'perdition'.
-'Perdition' is getting a little crowded.
+They, too, go into 'perdition'.

 Rev 17:12 And the ten horns which thou sawest are ten kings, which have received no kingdom as yet; but receive power as kings one hour with the beast.
 13 These have one mind, and shall give their power and strength unto the beast.